holgerjs/documentation/Test_AWS_Session_Manager.md

 The first part should be straightforward and probably does not require further documentation.

-For the second part, loggin to the Windows Shell is required through Session Manager- Logging to the Windows host is exactly the same as for Linux and the logged-in user is again the aforementioned `ssm-user`.
+For the second part, logging in to the Windows Shell is required through Session Manager.
+The login to the Windows host is exactly the same as for Linux and the logged-in user is again the aforementioned `ssm-user`.

 ![Logged in to Windows](images/session_manager_04.png)